phoenixphoebus/aws-network-mirroring-for-api-testing/README.md

 ## What is AWS Network mirroring?
 The official answer is here - https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html

 TLDR - Its a feature that allows replaying packets that cross an ENI (both ways) to another ENI.
 The key here is - *ENI*.
-It also is over UDP so the disadvantages of UDP apply.
+The replay is over UDP so the disadvantages of UDP apply.

 ## How will we demonstrate API testing?
 * Creation of a REST API is beyond the scope of this guide but two nginx servers that return a JSON would be used for the demo.